JihyunGong/JihyunGong.github.io/_pages/about.md

 ---

 # Introduction
 Hello.
-This is Jihyun Gong, who is highly interested in Computer-Science.
+This is Jihyun Gong.
+I am highly interested in Computer-Science.
-I hope to become a brilliant back-end developer in the near future.
+I hope to become a brilliant software developer in the near future.

 # Education
 - Gyeong-il Girl's High School (2012.03 - 2015.02)